noahweasley/Node-User-Settings/README.md

 #### Type: `Function`

-A Node-Js qualified callback with any error that occurred as the first argument and an Array; list of all the values that were retrieved
+A Node-Js qualified callback with any error that occurred as the first argument and an Array as the second argument, representing list of all the values that were retrieved

 **Example**